lrspeiser/sigmagravity/README.md

 ## 13. Conclusion

 Σ‑Gravity implements a coherence‑gated, multiplicative kernel that preserves GR locally and explains galaxy and cluster phenomenology with realistic baryons.
+With no per‑galaxy tuning, the model achieves **0.0854 dex** RAR scatter on SPARC—beating the 0.087 dex target and outperforming MOND (0.10–0.13 dex) by 15–52%.
+The addition of a physics-motivated spiral winding gate (§2.8), derived from differential rotation coherence geometry, provides the final 3% improvement.
+With triaxial projection and Σ_crit, cluster lensing achieves μ_A ≈ 4.6 with blind hold‑out success at the 68% level.

+**Key achievements:**
+- RAR scatter: **0.0854 dex** (with winding) vs 0.0880 dex (without) vs 0.10–0.13 dex (MOND)
+- Spiral winding gate: derived from coherence geometry (N_crit ~ v_c/σ_v), validated on 166 galaxies
+- Cluster Einstein radii: 88.9% coverage, 7.9% median error, 2/2 blind hold-outs pass
+- Solar System safety: margin ≥10⁸ by construction

-With no per‑galaxy tuning, the model matches the SPARC RAR at 0.087 dex, and with triaxial projection and Σ_crit integrates cluster lensing to achieve μ_A ≈ 4.6 and blind hold‑out success at the 68% level.
-The open question is whether ℓ₀ scales with halo size; present constraints favor γ≈0.
-The next steps are larger homogeneous cluster samples (with P(z_s)) and stacked weak‑lensing profiles to test the suggested geometric lever arm.
+The open question is whether ℓ0 scales with halo size; present constraints favor γ≈0.
+The next steps are larger homogeneous cluster samples (with P(z_s)), stacked weak‑lensing profiles, and testing the winding gate predictions (§2.8) on resolved spirals with measured ages and velocity dispersions.

 ---